People's Jaws Dropped After President Trump Apparently Wanted All The Sharks To Die

 There were a few killer comments.

-Some went for the shark chic look.
+Some went for the shark-chic look.

 People noted that Trump was never pro-shark...